galaxyproject/galaxy-hub/content/news/2022-03-galaxy-release-22-01/index.md

 Starting Galaxy via ``run.sh`` will use the new [gravity process manager](https://github.com/galaxyproject/gravity).
 The new configuration uses [Gunicorn](https://gunicorn.org/) and [FastAPI](https://fastapi.tiangolo.com/) to drive Galaxy's web process, and starts job handler and [Celery](https://docs.celeryproject.org/) processes automatically.
-For more details and instructions please consult the [Migrating to Gunicorn documentation](https://docs.galaxyproject.org/en/latest/admin/migrating_to_gunicorn).
+For more details and instructions, please consult the [Migrating to Gunicorn documentation](https://docs.galaxyproject.org/en/latest/admin/migrating_to_gunicorn).

 ### User Preferences can be encrypted in Galaxy Vault